cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

 Make sure your target is set to http://yourdomain.com/incoming_mails and thats it!

 ### Rails (2.3.x)
-First we are going to use the [mail gem](http://github.com/mikel/mail/) you could of course use TMail but we personally think mail's much nicer.
+First we are going to use the [mail gem](http://github.com/mikel/mail/).
+You could of course use TMail but we personally think mail's much nicer.

     gem install mail